bgkillas/round/README.md

 type a number/card name than;hold right control and hit enter to change map by id or hold left control and hit enter to spawn cards even in online

+both players need to change map at the same time for it to work

 ### tourny.dll
 allows for the host to be a specator for tournys